Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: Conclusion

-Now that we have a relationship between the \(\tilde{g}\) and the \(a\) boundary, there are many further interesting problems that come to mind.
-Among these, we identify the following as exciting possible future work: \begin{itemize} \item[1.]
+Now that we have a relationship between the \(\tilde{g}\) and the \(a\) boundary, we have identified the following as additional possible future work, in addition to the problems identified in Section \ref{gtr}: \begin{itemize} \item[1.]
 Can the causal, metric and differentiable structures defined on \(g\), \cite{ger1}, be extended to \(\tilde{g}\)?

 \item[2.]
-If the answer to \(\left(1.\right)\) is yes, can our construction then provide a way to construct causal, metrical and differentiable structures on the \(a\) boundary?
+If the answer to \(1.\) is yes, can our construction then provide a way to construct causal, metrical and differentiable structures on the \(a\) boundary?

 \item[3.]
-Again, if the answer to \(\left(2.\right)\) is in the affirmative, what new information, if any, can we obtain from these structures on the \(a\) boundary? \end{itemize}
+Again, if the answer to \(2.\) is in the affirmative, what new information, if any, can we obtain from these structures on the \(a\) boundary? \end{itemize}

-Finally, an obvious problem to consider is the relationship between the boundaries considered in this paper to other boundary constructions.